What Does Dysgraphia Mean?

 Boy, were we wrong.

 After a year of diving into what dysgraphia is and seeking help for my child, I have such a deeper understanding of written expression and how it relates to reading.
-I cannot recall who said the following quote:

 "Reading is breathing in.
 Writing is breathing out."